 And now I’m going to tell you my final story.

 If Bernie is the sign that there is hope for all peoples and love for all peoples coming down from heaven, my mother and father are a sign of couples and how the greatness of marriage and the greatness of couples are often given very, very little publicity but they are the (inaudible) of what life is all about.

-And I’ll give you a story of a night in Brooklyn, not in Brooklyn but in Hicksville which is thirty miles away from Brooklyn and we were living at that time that I was only five or six years old, but I remember.
+And I’ll give you a story of a night in Brooklyn, not in Brooklyn but in Hicksville which is thirty miles away from Brooklyn and we were living there at that time.
+And I was only five or six years old, but I remember.

 And, of course, when she got there, she saw this little lump in the snow and it was my father.
 And she ran over to him and shook him.
-And e was sleeping and it was quite nice and he kind of was enjoying it.
-He just said, “No, I feel quite good here now.
+And he was sleeping and it was quite nice and he kind of was enjoying it.
+And he just said, “No, I feel quite good here now.
 That’s alright.
 Don’t you worry about me, Sarah, don’t worry.”

 And Sarah was kicking him and punching him and driving at him.
 And, finally, she got him to at least stand up, and then she half carried and half dragged him through the snow and they came home.

 And, of course, they both came home.
 And we were there, frightened out of our wits.
 And then my mother said, “God is good.
 Remember this, children, God is good.”

 Think of these people.
 They’re all around you.

 You’ve just heard two from very ordinary folks.
 And the Bernies of life are all around.
 But do you stop and do you think of them, or do you worry about how you’re going to get home and what are you going to do and how are you going to be successful and what have you got on your mind?

 The great lesson that Jesus teaches us: like Bernie and me, you’ve got to listen.
 You’ve got to listen.
 If you’re a human being, you’ve got to listen.
 And listen and listen to them and what they’re saying and what they’re doing.